fathomssen/redtimer/README.md

 Usage
 -----

-Usually, you can start the RedTimer executable from your file manager.
-After closing, RedTimer will create a settings file called `RedTimer.ini` in your current working directory.
+You can start the RedTimer executable from your file manager.

-If you experience problems with the system tray icon, e.g. on Linux, you can deactivate the system tray icon by calling `RedTimer --no-tray-icon`.

 Installation instructions
 -------------------------